telerik/xaml-docs/controls/radfiledialogs/localization.md

 > More detailed look over the localization capabilities that the framework provides can be found in the [Localization]({%slug common-localization%}) article.

-This topic will go available resource keys for localizing __RadFileDialogs__.
+This topic goes over the available resource keys for localizing the __RadFileDialogs__.

-Below is the list of supported languages.
+Below is the list of the supported languages.

 * **English**